Setting configuration parameters v14

 Appropriate authentication methods provide protection and security.
 Entries in the

-pg_hba.conf file specify the authentication method or methods that the server uses when authenticating connecting clients.
-Before connecting to the server, you may be required to modify the authentication properties specified in the
+pg_hba.conf file specify the authentication methods that the server uses with connecting clients.
+Before connecting to the server, you might need to modify the authentication properties specified in the

 pg_hba.conf file, restart the server and apply the changes.